TrueOpenVR/TrueOpenVR-Core/Docs/EN/Functions/GetHMDData.md

 ﻿# GetHMDData
-Retrieves the rotation (Yaw, Pitch, Roll) and position (X, Y, Z) state of headset.
+Retrieves the rotation and position state of headset.

 С++
 ```c